DanielArmindo/VCard-Platform/README.md

 # Disclaimer

-This project was carried out as part of the Advanced Topics in Software Engineering and Development of Distributed Applications courses in Computer Engineering at the Polytechnic Institute of Leiria.
+This project was carried out as part of the Development of Distributed Applications course in Computer Engineering at the Polytechnic Institute of Leiria.

 # About Project